What is Pre-Exposure Prophylaxis (PrEP)?

 “PrEP” stands for Pre-Exposure Prophylaxis.
 PrEP is a way for people who don’t have HIV but who are at very high risk of getting it to prevent HIV infection by taking a pill every day.
 The pill contains two medicines that are also used to treat HIV.
 If you take PrEP and are exposed to HIV through sex or injection drug use, these medicines can work to keep the virus from taking hold in your body.

 PrEP is a powerful HIV prevention tool and can be combined with condoms and other prevention methods to provide even greater protection than when used alone.
-But people who use PrEP must commit to taking the drug every day and seeing their health care provider for follow-up every 3 months.
+People who use PrEP must commit to taking the drug every day and seeing their health care provider for follow-up every three (3) months.

 PrEP is not for everyone.
 Federal guidelines recommend that PrEP be considered for people who are HIV-negative and at very high risk for HIV infection.
 This includes anyone who is in an ongoing relationship with an HIV-positive partner.
-It also includes anyone25.00 who:
+It also includes anyone who:

 • Is not in a mutually monogamous relationship with a partner who recently tested HIV-negative and is a gay or bisexual man who has had anal sex without a condom or been diagnosed with a sexually transmitted infection within the past six (6) months.

 • Men who has sex with both men and women

 • Heterosexual man or woman who does not regularly use condoms during sex with partners of unknown HIV status who are at substantial risk of HIV infection (e.g. people who inject drugs or women who have bisexual male partners).

 • PrEP is recommended for people who have injected drugs in the past six (6) months and have shared needles or works or been in drug treatment in the past six (6) months.